What is ADHD Coaching?

 We wouldn't expect a plant to survive much less thrive in an unfriendly environment.
 When we neglect to understand what plants need, they wither and fail to thrive.

-If we take the time to understand what a particular plant needs to thrive, such as the environment and watering, it will come back to life.
-When we pay attention to our needs we start to recognize what truly matters to us, making decisions with greater confidence and ease.
-Meeting our needs prevents burnout and helps us show up fully in our lives, relationships, and work.
 Instead of pushing through or ignoring what we need, we learn to support ourselves with kindness and understanding.
 When we acknowledge our needs, we can make adjustments that lead to sustainable progress rather than temporary fixes.
 When we care for ourselves, we show up more authentically for others, fostering deeper and healthier connections.

 Partnership

-Coaching gives you a thinking partner—someone to help you explore your thoughts in a way that moves you forward, not holds you back.
 Instead of going in circles or being hard on yourself, coaching helps you focus on what works, so you can build strategies that truly support you.

-As your thinking partner, we will explore and collaborate on ideas, remaining open to wherever the conversation takes us.
 Sometimes what you really want surfaces as you process aloud and hear your own words reflected back to you.

 Coach Client Relationship

-The coach and client work in partnership—the coach provides a safe, supportive presence, offering guidance, structure, and encouragement, but the client is still the one taking action.
+The coach and client work in partnership.
+The coach provides a safe, supportive presence, offering guidance, structure, and encouragement, but the client is still the one taking action.
 Together, they navigate the process, ensuring the client feels empowered, capable, and in control of their own growth.

 The client is the expert in their life.
 The coach is not an expert, healer, or teacher in the client's life

-Coach offers resources, education, referrals and sharing of ADHD knowledge when appropriate or asked for
+A coach offers resources, education, referrals and sharing of ADHD knowledge when appropriate or asked for

 The good news!